shdlabs/SSTorytime/docs/API.md

 These functions will most likely be used during browsing of data, when getting a feel for the size and shape of the data.

-* `GetMatroidArrayByArrow(ctx PoSST, context,chapter string) map[ArrowPtr][]NodePtr` - return a map of groups of nodes formed as matroids to arrows of all types, classified by arrow type.
+* `GetMatroidArrayByArrow(ctx PoSST, context []string,chapter string) map[ArrowPtr][]NodePtr` - return a map of groups of nodes formed as matroids to arrows of all types, classified by arrow type.

 * `GetMatroidArrayBySSType(ctx PoSST) map[int][]NodePtr` - return a map of groups of nodes formed as matroids to arrows classified by STType.